 Trading Indices Online

-Trading indices online is a great way to speculate on the world’s top financial markets and keep up to date on the top stock markets.
-Indices financial derivatives that are calculated as a weighted average of share prices of top performing companies listed on the exchange.
-At Friedberg Direct you can find some of the top indices such as S&P 500, NASDAQ 100, FTSE 100, IBEX 35, MIB 40 and much more.
+Trading indices online is a great way to speculate on the world’s top financial markets and keep abreast of the top stock markets.
+Indices are financial derivatives that are calculated as a weighted average of share prices of top performing companies listed on the exchange.

-Start trading stock indices from around the world and enjoy all the benefits of trading with a regulated Canadian broker!
+Start trading stock indices from around the world and enjoy the benefits of trading with a Canadian regulated broker!

 Friedberg Direct Stock Index Trading

-Friedberg Direct offers one of the largest ranges of stock indices of any online broker, covering markets around the globe.
-Join Friedberg Direct for online index trading with competitive spreads, generous leverage and reliably fast execution.
+Friedberg Direct offers one of the largest ranges of stock indices of any Canadian online broker, covering markets around the globe.
+Join Friedberg Direct for online index trading with competitive spreads, leveraged trading and reliably fast execution.